GE Evolution Series: ES44AC (2003–present)

 The ES44AC (Evolution Series, 4,400 hp, AC traction) replaced the AC4400CW model in the General Electric catalogue.
-These locomotives have been ordered by every Class I railroad in North America: Union Pacific Railroad (who refers to these locomotives as the C45ACCTE), BNSF Railway, CSX Transportation, Norfolk Southern Railway, Ferromex, CPKC Railway, and Canadian National Railway.
+These locomotives have been ordered by every Class I freight railroad in North America, as well as some exports: Union Pacific, BNSF Railway, CSX Transportation, Canadian Pacific, Kansas City Southern, and Ferromex were among the many companies to purchase the model, while later companies like Norfolk Southern, Canadian National, Iowa Interstate, Cemex (despite only receiving one unit), Cerrejón (coal field in Colombia), Cartier Railway, and CREX (Citicorp/Citirail leasing) have since ordered units.

 Union Pacific also bought the heavy ballasted variation of this model, the ES44AH, and refers to it as the C45AH.
 UP also uses this designation to refer to their ET44AH units.

 CSX Transportation has bought these locomotives and they were always heavy ballasted, so they called these the ES44AH.
-The first set was 700-999, which was built from 2007-2011.
+The first set was 700–999, which was built from 2007–2011.
 Beginning 2023, CSX has repainted and renumbered the 3000 series locomotives to heritage units.
 The first heritage, 1827, was painted into Baltimore & Ohio and renumbered from 3059 on May 11, 2023.

 BNSF Railway purchased 25 ES44AC locomotives in 2023, and they are all classified as ES44ACH.
 They were built between August and September 2023 and were built concurrently with the ET44ACH.
-The numbers were 3282-3306, which officially ended the production of the ES44C4 in 2020.
+The numbers were 3282–3306, which officially ended the production of the ES44C4 in 2020.
 These units are Tier 4 credit units.
-In 2024, BNSF has bought 25 more ES44ACH locomotives, which are numbered from 3307-3331.
+In 2024, BNSF has bought 25 more ES44ACH locomotives, which are numbered from 3307–3331.
 These locomotives weigh 436,320 lbs.